Water Damage Restoration Process:

 - You call our emergency 24-hour hotline – 919-467-1991.

-- On-call supervisor evaluates your water damage and dispatches certified technicians.
+- The on-call supervisor evaluates your water damage and dispatches certified technicians.

 - Once we arrive on site we begin to stabilize the situation by shutting off the water, cutting off electricity, moving furniture and contents, or any other necessary so we can prevent secondary water damage.

 - Certified technicians have finished the water removal process and the property is stabilized.
 They then begin drying the home or business.
 A mitigation plan and scope of work is discussed with the property owner and insurance company.

 - Once drying is complete, a project manager will prepare an estimate for your insurance adjuster.